-In SEO, the only way to know how a search engine has accessed your site is via log files.
+In SEO, the only way to know how a search engine has accessed your site is via log files, the best way to gather these log files is by using a log aggregation tool.
 As with other tools, such as Search Console, you will not be able to find an accurate report for your site, as the data provided is not always fully accurate.

 Read more: How does video content affect SEO?

 Accessing and analysing your server log files can, therefore, help you to analyse your site in several different ways.
 This includes:

 - Understand what is and isn’t crawled on your site.

 - Identify issues in your site crawling, which may have been impacted by your hierarchy or links structure.

 - Identify crawl budgets and how they can be optimised.

 With this information, it is possible to understand more technical aspects of your site that you can improve upon for better search engine crawling.

 There are many different ways that you can actively analyse your log files.
 But, there are a number of free tools that you can use to do this successfully.
 For example, you can use Screaming Frog and SEMrush as free tools that process the files for you and help you to analyse the data.